Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A developer is creating a serverless web application and maintains different branches of code.
 The developer wants to avoid updating the Amazon API Gateway target endpoint each time a new code push is performed.
-What solution would allow me developer toPerform a code push efficiently, without the need to update the API Gateway?
+What solution would allow the developer to perform a code push efficiently, without the need to update the API Gateway?

 - [ ] Associate different AWS Lambda functions to an API Gateway target endpoint.
-- [x] Create different stages in API Gateway, then associate API Gateway with aws Lambda.
+- [ ] Create different stages in API Gateway, then associate API Gateway with aws Lambda.
-- [ ] Create aliases and versions In AWS Lambda.
+- [x] Create aliases and versions In AWS Lambda.
 - [ ] Tag the AWS Lambda functions with different names.

 **[⬆ Back to Top](#table-of-contents)**